-Remember: for the Growing> Organizing> Direction> to function, grow, and develop, there must be a continual inflow of energy from the outside.
-So G>O>D> happens here on Earth because our sun supplies the outside energy.
+Remember: for Nature’s Continuing Creation: The Growing, Organizing, Direction of the Cosmos to function, and develop, there must be a continual inflow of energy from the outside.
+So, Continuing Creation happens here on Earth because our sun supplies the outside energy.
 But for the universe as a whole, there is no “outside,” and therefore no outside energy.
-So, for the universe as a whole, over the longest of all time-frames, Entropy wins.
+So, for the universe as a whole, over the longest of all timeframes, entropy wins.
 Unless you believe, (without any real evidence), that God stands outside the universe and that He-She-or-It provides the needed outside energy.

 However, most human old-age deaths appear not to be caused by a loss of energy input.
 Most human deaths happen before the food-energy systems breakdown.
 How so?
 It appears that the human body is programmed to increase cell death – senescence — over time.
-Leading theories of senescence are the gene theory of aging, the disposable soma theory, and the telomere theory.
+Leading theories of senescence are the gene theory of aging, the disposable soma theory of aging, and the telomere theory.
 16

 Every cell in the human body gets replaced in this way about every seven years.
 All this is actually genetically programmed to happen.
 In effect, the body as a whole, “judges” that it is more efficient to eliminate and replace defective cells than it is to try to repair them.
 17 (Many Corporations do an analogous thing when they periodically lay-off or flush-out the “bottom” 5% or 10% of their workforces.)